Polynomial bounds for surfaces in cusped 3-manifolds: Bounds for isotopy classes of subsurfaces

 \begin{corollary} Each incompressible surface that is not parallel to the boundary in a solid torus $S^1\times D^2$ is determined up to isotopy by a simple closed curve on the boundary torus. \end{corollary}

 \begin{proof} We may isotope the surface $F$ so that it meets the core of the solid torus transversely in a finite number of points; equivalently, $F$ meets a regular neighbhourhood $V$ of the core in a finite number of meridian disks.
 Then $G=F\cap (S^1\times D^2-V)$ is an incompressible surface, possibly with multiple components, in a thickened torus.
-By \refthm{ThickenedTorusSfces}, each component of $G$ has one of three forms unless it is a boundary parallel disk.
+By \refthm{ThickenedTorusSfces}, each component of $G$ is a boundary parallel disk or has one of three forms.

 Because $F$ meets $V$ in meridian disks, no component of $G$ will be a boundary parallel disk with boundary on $\bdy V$.
 If there is a component $G_i$ of $G$ that is an annulus parallel to the boundary $\bdy V$, then isotoping the surface $G_i$ along a boundary compressing disk into $V$ joins two disks of $F\cap V$ with a strip, creating a boundary parallel disk in $V$ that can be isotoped outside of $V$, reducing the number of components of $V\cap F$.
 Repeating a finite number of times, we may assume that one of three things holds: (a)~$G$ is a vertical annulus with the form of~(1) in \refthm{ThickenedTorusSfces}; (b)~$F\cap V$ is empty, in which case $F$ is boundary parallel in the solid torus (and also in $T^2\times I$); (c)~$G$ has the form of~(3) in \refthm{ThickenedTorusSfces}, hence $F\cap V$ is a single meridian disk.
 In case~(a), $F$ is a compressing disk for $S^1\times D^2$.
 In case~(c), \refthm{ThickenedTorusSfces} implies that $F\cap (S^1\times D^2-V)$ is nonorientable, and this surface is uniquely determined by its boundary components on $F\cap \bdy V$ and on $F\cap (S^1\times S^1)$.
 Since the boundary component on $F\cap \bdy V$ is a meridian, the surface is determined by $F\cap (S^1\times S^1)$. \end{proof}